everx-labs/ever-cli/README.md

 ## Ubuntu 22 troubleshooting

-Ubuntu 22 has upgraded to OpenSSL 3.0 and this breaks execution of compiled tonos-cli releases.
+Ubuntu 22 has upgraded to OpenSSL 3.0 and this breaks execution of compiled ever-cli releases.
 To fix this problem one should install old version of libssl.
 To do it one can download amd64 package from (packages.debian.org)[https://packages.debian.org/stretch/libssl1.1] and install it with dpkg: